wasimusu/distcache/readme.md

 ### dcache (Distributed Cache)
+dcache is a python open-source distributed in-memory cache and database.
+Operations are mostly asynchronous to achieve high performance.
+It is implemented purely in python without any external dependency.
+One of design goal of this project is ease of use and less congitive load to users of similar caching/database systems like Redis, Memcached.

 #### Build and test status
 <img src="https://travis-ci.com/wasimusu/dcache.svg?branch=master" width="100">

-Distributed cache implemented in pure python without any external dependency.

 ### Features
 - The cache could be on a single PC or multiple PCs scattered over the internet.